 Just a 15-minute drive from Invermere is the small town of Radium Hot Springs.

 Radium Hot Springs is often referred to as “Radium” and is a popular place to head in both the winter and summer.
-Primarily for the Radium Hot Springs themselves.
+Primarily for the Radium Hot Springs, as these are among some of the best hot springs in BC.
 Here you can soak away your problems in the hot springs with beautiful views of the Kootenays.

 There are among the biggest and most popular hot springs in all of Canada, and are a natural mineral-rich spring.
 The clear waters contain sulfate, calcium, magnesium, silica, and more, and the temperature is always between 37 and 40 degrees Celsius.
 No need to worry about an overpowering eggy smell that is common at hot springs—the waters at Radium Hot Springs have no odor!